We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Background

 Isotretinoin is a very effective therapy for severe and persistent acne.
 It is not recommended for pilots, because of the possibility of mood changes and depression, and the association with photophobia and night blindness (nyctalopia) while on treatment.
 Additionally, dark adaptation may be affected permanently in some individuals.
-Animal models show that the effects of Isotretinoin on retinal function reverse rapidly within several days after cessation of high dose treatment.
+Animal models show that the effects of isotretinoin on retinal function reverse rapidly within several days after cessation of high dose treatment.

 Guidelines

-Medical certification (Class 1, 2 and 3) is not possible whilst taking Isotretinoin.
+Medical certification (Class 1, 2 and 3) is not possible whilst taking isotretinoin.

-• existing certificate holders: shall be made unfit until off treatment for 2 weeks or more followed by a fit assessment by the AME – see below.
+• Initial applicants: defer initial medical until has been off treatment for 2 weeks or more, followed by a fit assessment by the aeromedical examiner (AME) – see on this page.

-• initial applicants: defer initial medical until has been off treatment for 2 weeks or more followed by a fit assessment by the AME – see below.
+• Existing certificate holders: shall be made unfit until off treatment for 2 weeks or more, followed by a fit assessment by the AME – see on this page.

 Fitness assessment

-In the last two weeks…
+In the last two weeks:

 • Do you have difficulty adapting from brightly lit rooms to dark places?

-• Do you suffer eye-strain at sudden bright lights?
+• Do you suffer eye strain at sudden bright lights?

 • Do you have any difficulty seeing the stars on a clear night?